Philadelphia County, PA Public Records

 Search marriage records free back to 1885 at http://secureprod.phila.gov/wills/marriagesearch.aspx.
 For marriage records call 215-686-2234.

-Contact the Philadelphia County Dept of Records Office of the County Recorder of Deeds if you would like to find vital records, such as birth, death, marriage, divorce, and real estate records.
+Contact the Philadelphia County Recorder of Deeds Office of the County Recorder of Deeds if you would like to find vital records, such as birth, death, marriage, divorce, and real estate records.

 County Recorder of Deeds